 Intro

 Vancouver, located in British Columbia, Canada, is a beautiful metropolitan city.
 It is well known for its modern high rise buildings and the surrounding nature and outdoor activities.
-On our 3-day trip to Vancouver, we wanted to fit in the best of both of these worlds in the itinerary; enjoy the outdoors and also experience being in the city.
+On our 3-day trip to Vancouver, we wanted to fit in the best of both of these worlds in the itinerary: enjoy the outdoors and also experience being in the city.
 This itinerary will include both if you also prefer to have a mixture of experiences.

 Getting to Vancouver